 Our SeQuential technicians will make sure you have a container that fits your space.

 Believe it or not, theft of used cooking oil containers can be a serious problem.
 Unfortunately, individuals steal containers to sell on the black market.
 This not only creates an environmental risk of spills, is illegal, but it’s also costly for reputable companies to replace the stolen bin.
 For this reason, we recommend keeping your bin in a well-lit area, and one that is preferably fenced in.
 We also recommend you monitor the grease levels in your bins between pickups to see if someone has been siphoning oil.
 This is typically an early warning sign your collection container is at risk of theft.
 If you can place the container within view of a frequently checked security camera, you have the best chance of thwarting thieves.
 Our technicians are happy to walk you through other tips for keeping your bin safe.

 We provide locks for bins, and as a best practice, we recommend you always use the lock we provide.

 When you store your container outdoors, adverse weather can pose a risk.
 High winds and rain can knock a smaller container over, and other large objects crashing into the collection bin can cause damage as well.
 If you have an outdoor, fenced trash corral, you can place your used cooking oil container securely between your larger disposal bins to provide a buffer from wind and other inclement weather.
 We are happy to work with you to figure out the best configuration and location for your bin.

 Let Us Help

-We are here to help with any questions you may have about your used cooking oil container.
+We are here to help with any questions about used cooking oil container, that you may have.
 The recycling and collection process should be as hassle-free as possible, and we look forward to working with you to make the planet a greener, healthier place for everyone.
 Contact us today to learn more.